zhai-xiao/CPP-Fluid-Particles/README.md

 * CUDA
 * OpenGL (normally comes with CUDA Samples)

-Due to the use of several C++ lambda functions in Thrust calls, it's necessary to specify '--expt-extended-lambda' on the nvcc compile command line.
+&#x1F536;__Due to the use of several C++ lambda functions in Thrust calls, it's necessary to specify '--expt-extended-lambda' on the nvcc compile command line.
+Besides, the helper_math.h used in the code can be found in CUDA Samples along with the OpenGL headers.__&#x1F536;
 I used Visual Studio 2019 Preview and CUDA 10.1 to develop the code on a Windows PC with an Nvidia GTX 980 Ti GPU.
 I also tested the code (without any changes) on another Windows PC with an Nvidia GTX 1070 GPU and CUDA 8.0 installed.
 Different platforms may need changes on the code.

 ## Brief Description of the Program
 ### Controls